On this page

 #- Details about the new commercial enterprise (NCE), such as legal name, organizational structure, and federal employer identification number.

-- Details about the investment project, including total estimated cost and number of expected EB-5 investors.
+- Details about the investment project, including total estimated cost and expected number of EB-5 investors.

 - Applicant identification information